awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-creating-configuring-network-of-brokers.md

 [Creating a Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-vpc) [Creating a Default Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-subnet) [Creating a Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#CreatingSecurityGroups)
 + Two users with identical usernames and passwords for both brokers\.
 For more information about creating users, see [Creating and managing ActiveMQ broker users](amazon-mq-listing-managing-users.md)\.
+**Note**
+When integrating LDAP authentication with a network of brokers, make sure that the user exists both as an ActiveMQ brokers, as well as an LDAP user\.

 The following example uses two [single\-instance brokers](single-broker-deployment.md)\.
 However, you can create networks of brokers using [active/standby brokers](active-standby-broker-deployment.md) or a combination of broker deployment modes\.